Benchmarking Energy Calculations Using Formal Proofs: Code Execution

 We use \texttt{pairs} in \texttt{total\_energy\_pairs}, a function that uses a simpler version of the recursive style to accomplish this summation.
 This uses \texttt{foldl}, a function from functional programming that recursively applies a function to all elements of a list and accumulates the result, ``folding'' them together from the left. \begin{code} -- Total energy function using pairs def total_energy_pairs (positions : List (Fin 3 → Float)) (boxLength : Fin 3 → Float) (cutoff ε σ : Float) : Float := let n := positions.length let indexPairs := pairs n indexPairs.foldl (fun acc (i, j) => let r := minImageDistance_Float positions[i]! positions[j]! boxLength acc + lj_Float r cutoff ε σ ) 0.0 \end{code}

 Lean automatically checks functions for termination, which is quite important for recursive functions, lest they get trapped in an infinite loop.
+These are verified formally using tactics that operate behind-the-scenes; only in more complicated cases, in which Lean cannot infer termination automatically, will the user be prompted to write a termination proof.
+Likewise, Lean also ensures that array indexing is safe, preventing all runtime errors associated with accessing out-of-bounds indices.
 In developing this code, we found execution and comparing to the NIST tests was valuable for developing the logic of the loops and the recursion, as it enabled quick feedback.
 Our code also incorporates tail recursion to facilitate efficient execution \cite{Christiansen_functional_programming_lean}.